RSDSanchez/KC_Node/README.md

 - **skip**: you can skip results by specifying a number
 - **sort**: you can sort by a field
 - **fields**: you can specify wicho field receive

+If the search ends with no results, you will receive an empty array from the API and an information message with instructions fromm the web browser.